pantheon-systems/documentation/source/_docs/solr-drupal.md

 #### Did you post the schema into all your environments?

-It needs to be done for Dev, Test and Live individually.
+It needs to be done for Dev, Test, and Live individually.
 You can do this at `admin/config/search/pantheon`.

 #### Re-Index Content